ceridwenroberts/ceridwenroberts-mastermind/README.md

 # ceridwenroberts-mastermind.github.io

-The classic Mastermind game using JS and jQuery.
+The classic Mastermind game using JS, jQuery and local storage highscore.